-With echoes of the 1951 forced retirement of General Douglas MacArthur from his UN Korea command, General Stanley McChrystal retired from the US army this week.
+There were echoes of the 1951 forced retirement of General Douglas MacArthur from his UN Korea command this week.
+And, like his illustrious predecessor, we heard a General Stanley McChrystal speech to mark the occasion.
+His retirement from the US army.

-Both Generals had a difference of opinion with their respective Presidents–Harry Truman and Barack Obama.
+Both Generals had a difference of opinion with their respective Presidents—Harry Truman and Barack Obama.
 McChrystal’s 2010 retirement had the contemporary edge provided by his idle words in an interview with Rolling Stone magazine.
-And MacArthur’s had the cold war connotations of a war with China.
+And MacArthur’s, of course, had the cold war connotations of a war with China.

 Their retirement speeches had geographic similarities.
 General Douglas MacArthur’s speech was to a joint session of Congress in the Capital.
-And General McChrystal’s speech was at a military review in Fort McNair, Washington D.C.
+And the General McChrystal speech was at a military review in Fort McNair, Washington D.C.

 MacArthur’s speech to Congress is remembered for the line: